-The vehicle's vehicle identification number (VIN) is 3TMMU52N09_.
 I have a 2009 Toyota Tacoma and when the vehicle is stopped for example at a red light the vehicle rpm will increase and the vehicle will then lurch forward.
 Fortunately my foot in on the brake.
 The vehicle also has a whining noise from the rear of the vehicle that has been identified by Toyota regional reps as a whining noise from the differential at 50 to 70 mph.
 Taken back 3 times to dealer they say its normal but I know it is not.
 These may be 2 sperate issues but it is clear that Toyota makes it difficult for is customers to get warranty reapirs and in acknowledging a problem.
 Toyota should be ashamed for its lack of customer service in fixing its vehicles until people get injured.

 See all problems of the 2009 Toyota Tacoma.

 2006 Toyota Tacoma with automatic transmission.
 Same complaint as others.
 Low end rumbling sound and vibration in front end between 55 and 65 mph.
 Front differential bearings, where front axles enter the differential case, have excessive play (slop) in the bearings.
 Dealer refuses to repair the bearings even though it is still under warranty.
 I have video taped the condition as well as the mileage and will keep records of my multiple visits to the dealer.
 I have also found other used Tacoma trucks on dealer lots with as little as 20,000 miles that have this same problem.
 I believe Toyota engineered these differentials to last only 60,000 mi and most owners may not notice the problem until warranty is over.
 My 1992 Toyota pickup 4x4 with 238,000 miles has less bearing slop in it than the '06.